Should I Start an LLC?

 What is an LLC and Why Form One?

-A limited liability company (LLC) is a US business structure that offers the personal liability protection of a corporation with the pass-through taxation of a sole proprietorship or partnership.
+A limited liability company (LLC) is a US business structure that offers the personal liability protection of a corporation with the simplicity of a sole proprietorship or partnership.

 By starting an LLC for your business, you can:

 - Protect your privacy

 - Increase credibility

 Personal Liability Protection.
 LLCs provide personal liability protection.
 This means your personal assets (car, house, bank account) are protected in the event your business is sued or if it defaults on a debt.